BuildTruss

 Weekday, Saturday, Sunday

-1Open the right tab when you do not know what you should be doing.
-The red line shows where you are in the day.
+1Open the right tab when you are not sure what you should be doing right now.
+The red line shows exactly where you are in the day.

 Habits tab

 1Eight habits, one checkbox per day.
-Navigate weeks with the arrows.
+Navigate past and future weeks with the arrows.

 2Averaging 5 out of 8 is a genuinely good result.
-That is a real human life.
+That is a real life, not a failure.

 Dashboard